What The Fuck Just Happened Today?

 Are you a 501(c)(3)?
 Is my contribution tax-deductible?
 No, I'm a for-profit, single-member LLC based in Washington State.
 There are two reasons for this: 1) this setup makes it easy to manage and keeps my operational overhead low, and 2) I strongly believe media businesses need to be in the business of being in business.
 Meaning, my ability to fund WTFJHT is a reflection of the value created for the readers.
 If enough readers don't find WTFJHT valuable enough to pay for, then maybe WTFJHT shouldn't exist anymore.

 How much does this thing cost to run anyway?
 Glad you asked!
-I did some back of the envelope math and I came up with $16,280/month.
-That's a conservative estimate, to be honest.
+I did some back of the envelope math and I came up with a baseline estimate of $16,778/month.
 If you're interested in how I arrived at that number, I've outlined the cost of running WTFJHT in the FAQ.